-25 (iii) The legislature shall be advised of the initial performance 26 standards and any changes made to the elementary ((level performance standards and the)), middle, and high school level performance 27 28 standards.
-The board must provide an explanation of and rationale for 29 all initial performance standards and any changes, for all grade levels of the statewide student assessment.
-If the board changes the 30 31 performance standards for any grade level or subject, the 32 superintendent of public instruction must recalculate the results 33 from the previous ten years of administering that assessment regarding students below, meeting, and beyond the state standard, to 34 the extent that this data is available, and post a comparison of the 35 36 original and recalculated results on the superintendent's web site;
+(iv) The legislature shall be advised of the initial performance standards for the high school statewide student assessment.
+Any changes recommended by the board in the performance standards for the high school assessment shall be presented to the education committees of the house of representatives and the senate by November 30th of the school year in which the changes will take place to permit the legislature to take statutory action before the changes are implemented if such action is deemed warranted by the legislature.))
+The legislature shall be advised of the initial performance standards and any changes made to the elementary ((level performance standards and the)), middle, and high school level performance standards.
+The board must provide an explanation of and rationale for all initial performance standards and any changes, for all grade levels of the statewide student assessment.
+If the board changes the performance standards for any grade level or subject, the superintendent of public instruction must recalculate the results from the previous ten years of administering that assessment regarding students below, meeting, and beyond the state standard, to the extent that this data is available, and post a comparison of the original and recalculated results on the superintendent's web site;

-37 (c) Annually review the assessment reporting system to ensure 38 fairness, accuracy, timeliness, and equity of opportunity, especially 39 with regard to schools with special circumstances and unique 1 populations of students, and a recommendation to the superintendent 2 of public instruction of any improvements needed to the system; and
+(c) Annually review the assessment reporting system to ensure fairness, accuracy, timeliness, and equity of opportunity, especially with regard to schools with special circumstances and unique populations of students, and a recommendation to the superintendent of public instruction of any improvements needed to the system; and

-3 (d) Include in the biennial report required under RCW 4 28A.305.035, information on the progress that has been made in 5 achieving goals adopted by the board;

-Accredit, subject to such accreditation standards and 6 (5) procedures as may be established by the state board of education, all 7 private schools that apply for accreditation, and approve, subject to 8 the provisions of RCW 28A.195.010, private schools carrying out a 9 program for any or all of the grades kindergarten through twelve.
-10 11 However, no private school may be approved that operates a kindergarten program only and no private school shall be placed upon 12 the list of accredited schools so long as secret societies are 13 14 knowingly allowed to exist among its students by school officials;

-15 (6) Articulate with the institutions of higher education, 16 workforce representatives, and early learning policymakers and 17 providers to coordinate and unify the work of the public school 18 system;

-(7) Hire an executive director and an administrative assistant to 19 reside in the office of the superintendent of public instruction for 20 21 administrative purposes.
+- (d) Include in the biennial report required under RCW 28A.305.035, information on the progress that has been made in achieving goals adopted by the board; - (5) Accredit, subject to such accreditation standards and procedures as may be established by the state board of education, all private schools that apply for accreditation, and approve, subject to the provisions of RCW 28A.195.010, private schools carrying out a program for any or all of the grades kindergarten through twelve.
+However, no private school may be approved that operates a kindergarten program only and no private school shall be placed upon the list of accredited schools so long as secret societies are knowingly allowed to exist among its students by school officials; - (6) Articulate with the institutions of higher education, workforce representatives, and early learning policymakers and providers to coordinate and unify the work of the public school system; - (7) Hire an executive director and an administrative assistant to reside in the office of the superintendent of public instruction for

+- administrative purposes.
 Any other personnel of the board shall be appointed as provided by RCW 28A.300.020.
-The board may delegate to 22 the executive director by resolution such duties as deemed necessary 23 to efficiently carry on the business of the board including, but not 24 25 limited to, the authority to employ necessary personnel and the 26 authority to enter into, amend, and terminate contracts on behalf of the board.
-The executive director, administrative assistant, and all 27 but one of the other personnel of the board are exempt from civil 28 29 service, together with other staff as now or hereafter designated as exempt in accordance with chapter 41.06 RCW; and 30

-31 (8) Adopt a seal that shall be kept in the office of the 32 superintendent of public instruction.

-33 Sec.
-4. RCW 28A.230.090 and 2016 c 162 s 2 are each amended to 34 read as follows:
+The board may delegate to the executive director by resolution such duties as deemed necessary to efficiently carry on the business of the board including, but not limited to, the authority to employ necessary personnel and the authority to enter into, amend, and terminate contracts on behalf of the board.
+The executive director, administrative assistant, and all but one of the other personnel of the board are exempt from civil service, together with other staff as now or hereafter designated as exempt in accordance with chapter 41.06 RCW; and - 11 (8) Adopt a seal that shall be kept in the office of the 12 superintendent of public instruction. - Sec.
+4. RCW 28A.230.090 and 2016 c 162 s 2 are each amended to 14 read as follows: